|Last Name: ||Wilbur|

 |Faculty/Staff Description: ||

-Wilbur has a long research career in the area of women's health with a focus on midlife women's symptoms, cardiovascular health, and physical activity behavior.
+Dr. Wilbur has a long research career in the area of women's health with a focus on midlife women's symptoms, cardiovascular health, and physical activity behavior.
 As a nursing scientist, she is recognized for advancing the science and practice regarding women's physical activity.
 Early in her career, she was able to build on physical activity measures originally developed for men and extend capability for reliable and valid measures of women's activity.
-She expanded that work in pursuit of exercise as a natural alternative to hormone replacement therapy to manage menopausal symptoms.
-She currently has a line of research examining adherence to a home-base walking program in moderate to low-income African American women.
+She expanded that work in pursuit of exercise physical activity as a natural alternative to hormone replacement therapy to manage menopausal symptoms.
+She has currently has a line of research, spanning two decades, in developing culturally sensitive, community based physical interventions examining to increase adherence to physical activity a home-base walking program in moderate to low-income African American women.
 She expanded this work to consideration of environmental factors, including the 'built' environment, on women's adoption and maintenance of physical activity.
+Recently she expanded her research to examine the influence of physical activity on cognition in older Latinos.
 Her work has been funded from the Centers for Disease Control and Prevention, Robert Wood Johnson Active Living Research and NIH, National Institute of Nursing Research.
-She is currently funded by NIH, National Institute of Nursing Research to test the efficacy of a walking program both with and without tailored telephone contacts between group visits for enhancing sedetary, midlife AA women's adherence to lifestyle PA and improving health outcomes.

 - 1997 National Organization of Nurse Practitioner Faculties, 1997 Achievement in Research Award.
 Awarded at the 23rd Annual Meeting of the National Organization of Nurse Practitioners, Albuquerque, N.M.